* Some clients may require additional treatments. Hormonally driven hair growth may require maintenance treatments.

 Consultation is free.
 Once all your questions have been answered you can then choose to proceed with patch testing, or you can go away and think about it, or decide then and there that treatment is not for you.
 It’s up to you.
 There is no hard sell.

 YES.
 Patch testing is part of the terms of our insurance and is compulsory before any treatment without exception.
 Patch testing is normally charged at £30 per site.

 Normally we would say yes, but in these pandemic times we are trying to minimise the number of people visiting the clinic.
 You can bring someone with you if you have a good reason to but please discuss this with us first.
 For safety reasons, children can not be in the clinic during laser treatment under any circumstances.

-Highland Laser Clinic has the facility to take payment from a wide range of debit and credit cards.
-You can also pay in cash.
+Highland Laser Clinic has the facility to take payment from a wide range of debit and credit cards, by using your phone, or using direct transfer to our bank using Bacs.
+We no longer accept American Express.
 You can pay as you go for each treatment individually.
 For some courses of treatment you can pay in advance for a block of 6 sessions for a 10% discount.
 We do not offer credit terms.